patrickramp/auto-html/README.md

 # auto-html
-A simple rust applications to monitor the images folder and add them to index.html
+A simple rust applications to monitor the images directory and add them to index.html webpage.